Big Star Quilt – Free Pattern

 Learn how to sew a big star quilt using half square triangles!
 This fast and easy (and free) throw quilt pattern uses my shortcut method for sewing two half square triangles (HST’s) at one time.
-After you have sewn all of the half square triangles you need, you’ll sew them together with some extra background pieces.
 And guess what – this free basic quilt pattern makes a beautiful holiday quilt too!

 If you love this, check out other sewing ideas on my page of Free Quilt Patterns.